jkterry1/MCMES/README.md

 where the number at the end corresponds to the top `n` best hyperparameters found using Optuna.
 The exact script used for the experiments can be viewed in `run_evalXX.sh`, we utilize slightly different scripts for finding mature policies amongst the best hyperparameters by distributing the computation across multiple machines.
+The arguments used here are similar to those defined [previously](#run-hyperparameter-sweep).

 ### Rendering Policies